stormeye2000/cspr-events-store/README.md

 - **Store API** - Provides REST endpoints to monitor processed events
 - **Store Consumer** - Processes Kafka topics into a Postgres relational db ready for any downstream use

+#### Builds

+To build the whole project:

+*./gradlew clean build*

+To build individual sub projects, from the project run:

+*../gradlew clean build*

+To run through sonar, install it locally and then run:

+*./gradlew clean build sonarqube -Dsonar.login=YOUR_SONARQUBE_TOKEN --continue -Djacoco.haltOnFailure=false*

+#### Issues and Tickets

+Current issues are in [this](https://github.com/users/stormeye2000/projects/1/views/1) GitHub project.

 #### GitFlow

 The project uses GitHub Actions to deploy changes from main to the Kubernetes cluster.